jarviscanada/jarvis_data_eng_NikkiDaly/linux_sql/README.md

 total_mem | The total size of the memory timestamp | The time when the host_info specifications were taken

 The host_usage table holds usage statistics for the node on which the script was run.
-The schema is ass follows:
+The schema is as follows:

 Field | Description
 ------|------------